ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

     'M\u00fcnchen'

-To keep Unicode characters, pass the parameter `ensure_ascii=False` to the filter:
+To keep Unicode characters, pass the parameter :ansopt:`ansible.builtin.to_json#filter:ensure_ascii=False` to the filter:

 .. code-block:: yaml+jinja